intervalia/gulp-component-assembler/README.md

 #### Accessing locale strings in your JavaScript

 Within a component output file, each assembly and sub-assembly would contain it's own locale strings.
-These are accesed through the property `lang`.
-In the examples JSON files above you would acces the strings as `lang.BUTTON_OK`, `lang.BUTTON_CANCEL`, `lang.BUTTON_CLOSE` and `lang.NO_CHANGES`.
+These are accessed through the property `lang`.
+In the examples JSON files above you would access the strings as `lang.BUTTON_OK`, `lang.BUTTON_CANCEL`, `lang.BUTTON_CLOSE` and `lang.NO_CHANGES`.

 >___TODO: Provide more information here___